winslownick/weekend-salary-calculator/INSTRUCTIONS.md

 ## Stretch Goals:

 * Add styling or extra functionality that fits with the theme of this assignment.
+(Feel free to be super creative!)

 * When an employee is deleted, update the footer's monthly cost to reflect that employee's removal. _HINT:_ You will need to figure out which employee was removed, in order to subtract their salary from the total.
 This is tricky!